muratk5n/thirdwave/en/README.md

 routes even that wld require zero.

-Pitron: "For example, there is 1,000 times less neodymium and 2,200 times less gallium than there is iron in the ground.11 The properties of these metals make them essential resources for the energy transition.
+Pitron: "For example, there is 1,000 times less neodymium and 2,200 times less gallium than there is iron in the ground.
+The properties of these metals make them essential resources for the energy transition.
 For instance, the engines of most “zero-emission” cars and the rotors of offshore wind turbines are both made of neodymium, a rare metal particularly prized for its magnetic properties.
 Likewise,